-Cremation services Burton, MI, honor your loved one.
+Cremation services in Burton, MI, honor your loved one.
 A eulogy is a speech given at a funeral to honor and commemorate their memory in front of family and friends.
 A perfect eulogy should embody the deceased’s life, showcase their accomplishments and personality, and highlight their character in the best possible way.

 Writing a Eulogy in 6 Steps

 Contrary to what most people believe, a eulogy doesn’t necessarily need to be very serious or somber.
 Rather it can be joyful and celebratory, outright hilarious, or reflective yet optimistic depending on the nature of the lost loved one.

 So, choose the tone you want to express.
 Decide if it should be serious, religious, even slightly humorous, or a mix of all.
 The easiest way is to consider your audience and the departed soul.
 For instance, the eulogy for a young child is different than that of an elderly person or a jolly young man.

 Make your decision and jump to the next step.